 There’s not a huge amount to say about the Kilo 141.
 With it, you’re getting a similar amount of utility as the Grau and M4A1, but with slightly lower damage at the longest ranges and a different recoil pattern.

 I’d recommend trying each of these weapons out and seeing where you end up gravitating towards - some people really love the Kilo’s recoil pattern and I don’t blame them!

 If you are looking to build the perfect version of this gun, our Kilo 141 Warzone loadout guide is here to help.

-You know how the FFAR 1 is one of the fastest-killing guns in the game?
-Well, the AS VAL tops that list.
-Why isn’t it all the way at the top of this list then?
+You know how the FFAR 1 used to be one of the fastest-killing guns in the game?
+Well, the AS VAL has always topped that list.
+Why isn’t it the best gun in the game then?
 Well, this gun has just one fatal drawback: its ammunition capacity.
 Even with attachments, your maximum number of bullets per mag is 30, so you’ll often struggle to deal with entire squads without having to reload.

-I’d still absolutely give it a go though, and with an FFAR nerf likely incoming, the AS VAL may just be the gun to pick up the slack.
+I’d still absolutely give it a go though, and since the FFAR has been nerfed a few times, it’s well worth trying out if you fancy.
 Check out our AS VAL Warzone loadout guide for more help on kitting it out!

 The RAM-7 is a fantastic sniper support weapon, giving you solid stopping power at close and medium ranges with some rather nice looking iron sights.
 You can even use it at longer ranges if you find yourself able to control the horizontal recoil, which can get a little bit nasty.
 Regardless, it’s a decent choice and a lot of people have a soft spot for the RAM-7.